Learn how to play roulette and get the best results in our quick guide. Master the game in minutes and start playing today.

 There are no strict rules in roulette - simply pick a number where you will think the ball will land and hope for the best.
 French Roulette does practice the unique La Partage rule.
 If an even money bet falls in the zero pocket, then your stake will be returned.

 What are the roulette rules for neighbour bets?

 There are no restrictions to placing neighbour bets in a game of roulette.
-There are restrictions on these types of bets if you claim a bonus.

 What is the different rules between American and European roulette?

 There are no rule differences between American and European roulette.
 The American game does feature a unique table layout which does affect the return to player.